seburkard/ProbabilityCalc/README.md

 # ProbabilityCalc
 Tool to solve a generalized version of the coupon collector problem.
 The problem is the following: Each box of cereal may contain one coupon.
 Now the question is: How many boxes do you need on average to get a given amount of a set of coupons if you know the rarity of each type of coupon.
-Example: If you want 2 coupons with odds 1/5, 1 of odds 1/3 and 1 of odds 1/20, you will on average need to buy around 25.27 boxes.
+Example: If you want 2 coupons with odds 1/5, 1 of odds 1/3 and 1 of odds 1/20, you will on average need to open around 25.27 boxes.

 It implements two algorithms: